terraform-google-modules/terraform-example-foundation/README.md

 ### [0. bootstrap](./0-bootstrap/)

 This stage executes the [CFT Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap) which bootstraps an existing GCP organization, creating all the required GCP resources & permissions to start using the Cloud Foundation Toolkit (CFT).
-This includes:
 - The `cft-cloudbuild` project, which contains:
   - Cloud Build implementation
   - Cloud Source Repository
   - Build pipeline
   - Other resources
-    - Optionally, Jenkins can be used instead of Cloud Build, in which case, the project would be called `cft-jenkins` and would contain:
-      - A GCE instance running as SSH Jenkins Agent
-      - A custom service account used by the GCE instance
-    - The `cft-seed` Project, which contains:
+- The `cft-seed` project, which contains:
   - Terraform state bucket
   - KMS configuration to encrypt the state bucket's content
   - Custom Service Account used by Terraform to create new resources in GCP
   - Other resources

 A Best practice is to use custom service accounts instead of default ones.
 However, Cloud Build doesn't support custom service accounts yet.
 To avoid using the default Cloud Build service account `@cloudbuild.gserviceaccount.com` for deploying new infrastructure, this default service account is instead granted access to generate tokens over the Terraform custom service account.
 If using Jenkins, this limitation does not exist, because we can assign a custom service account directly to the GCE instance that runs as a Jenkins Agent.